monkin77/LPOO-Terrarius/docs/README.md

 #### Implementation
 This is an implementation of the *Replace Type Code with Class* refactoring

-Below, there's a diagram showing how this was done in the Zombie class
+Below, there's a diagram showing how this was done in the Enemy class

 ![StatsUML](uml/stats.png)